snap-one/docs-driverworks-proxyprotocol/source/includes/thermostat_protocol_notifications/_50-HVACSTATECHANGED.md

 ## HVAC STATE CHANGED

-Notification sent when the mode of the HVAC system has changed.
-Changes the variable `HVAC_MODE`.
+Notification that should be sent to the proxy when the HVAC state has changed.
+Changes the variable `HVAC_STATE`.

 ### Signature